wesleevar/react-portfolio-template/README.md

-# Portfolio Vanilla Template
+# React Portfolio Template

-Welcome to the **Portfolio Vanilla Template**!
+Welcome to the **React Portfolio Template**!
 This repository is a template to help you quickly set up and customize your personal website or portfolio.
 Use this template as a base for showcasing your projects, skills, and experience.

 ## Getting Started